IDNI/TML/src/ARCHITECTURE.md

 * ir_builder: It transforms initial structured program representation, raw programs, into the flat programs.

-## Other components

-Another components of the TML architecture are:
+Other components of the TML architecture are:

 * dictionary: It keeps track of the symbol/numeric value to be used in the forthcoming modules.
 It is main goal is to compress the information mapping